-John A. Elliott, dean of the UConn School of Business, has been elected vice chair/chair elect of the American Association to Advance Collegiate Schools of Business (AACSB), the ‘gold standard’ accrediting body for business schools.
+John A. Elliott, dean of the UConn School of Business, has been elected vice chair/chair elect of AACSB International – The Association to Advance Collegiate Schools of Business, the ‘gold standard’ accrediting body for business schools.

-He began his new role on Feb.
-6 and will carry out these volunteer duties in addition to his UConn responsibilities.
+He begins his new role in July, and will carry out these volunteer duties in addition to his UConn responsibilities.

 “In these rapidly changing times, it is vitally important for business schools to engage, innovate and impact practice,” Elliott said.
 “These are challenging and exciting times, as technology reshapes the skills that our students will use going forward, and alters the manner in which we educate them.”